Kansas Foster Care Payment Rates: What Foster Parents Are Paid in 2025

 - Medical examination fees required for the adoption

 This reimbursement is claimed after finalization.
 Families must document their expenses with receipts.
 Many families fail to claim this benefit because their contractor did not mention it or because they assumed it did not apply to them.
-It applies to nearly all foster-parent adoptions in Kansas.
+Eligibility and claim requirements depend on the adoption-assistance agreement and program rules; ask the contractor how to claim it.

 Relative and Kinship Caregiver Rates

 Relatives who become licensed foster parents through the "relative foster care" licensing process receive the same board rates as non-relative foster parents.
-Unlicensed kinship caregivers receive a lower rate under the kinship placement program — generally lower than the licensed foster care rate — and do not have access to the full range of services available to licensed caregivers.
+For unlicensed kinship caregivers, payment and service eligibility depends on the placement and program status; confirm the current rules with DCF or the contractor.

 For kinship families, the decision about whether to pursue full foster care licensing (versus an informal kinship arrangement or a guardianship) has direct financial implications.
-Licensed kinship foster parents also preserve the option to adopt later with access to full adoption assistance.
+Payment and service eligibility differ by licensing and program status, so ask DCF or the contractor before relying on an informal arrangement.
+Licensed kinship foster parents also preserve the option to adopt later with access to adoption assistance.

 Foster care payments are designed to keep a placement from being a financial burden — they are not designed to generate profit.
 If you are considering fostering or adopting in Kansas and want to understand the full financial picture — from licensing through subsidy negotiation to the federal Adoption Tax Credit — the Kansas Adoption Process Guide covers the financial dimensions of the process alongside the procedural steps.